top of page

 A space to explore, heal, and co-create.

-This two-day training is for educators, parents, counselors, therapists, or anyone who seeks simple, effective tools to enrich group culture, support mental health, deepen nature connection, encourage inquiry, and guide people to build inner-strength within community.
+This two-day training is for educators, parents, counselors, therapists, or anyone who seeks simple, effective tools to enrich group culture, support mental health, deepen nature connection, encourage inquiry, and guide people to build inner-strength within community by learning the art of storytelling.
 We will offer core nature connection and SEL practices, activities, and games that you can easily incorporate into your professional setting or at home.
-For educators, this includes resources to help align nature connection and SEL with educational standards.

 You will spend two days enjoying the beautiful Kiva Center outdoor learning space in Lefthand Canyon.
 This 80-acre captivating property features towering rock formations, dense pine forests, and the calming flow of the Lefthand Creek.
 The area offers a pristine and wild expanse, providing a picturesque backdrop for outdoor adventures and exploration.